AngelosGi/delete_pdf_page/README.md

-I just wanted to delene a page
+I just wanted to delete a page.

 i will add more later.